ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 **Parameters**

-`expr` — Any of ClickHouse expressions returning value of the ???? type.
+`expr` — Any of ClickHouse expressions returning a number.

 **Returned value**